-We have sent you these proxy materials because the Board of Directors of Cyclerion Therapeutics, Inc. (sometimes referred to as the "Company" or "Cyclerion") is soliciting your proxy to vote at the 2021 Annual Meeting of Stockholders, including at any adjournments or postponements of the meeting.
+We have sent you these proxy materials because the Board of Directors is soliciting your proxy to vote at the Annual Meeting, including at any adjournments or postponements of the meeting.
 You are invited to attend the Annual Meeting to vote on the proposals described in this proxy statement.
 However, you do not need to attend the meeting to vote your shares.